 Mr. Eskew joined Harps as a student checker in 1977 in Springdale, Arkansas, while attending the University of Arkansas in Fayetteville.
 After completing his BS degree in Administrative Management in 1980, he held the positions of Grocery Manager, Store Manager, District Manager, Director of Merchandising and Advertising, Vice President of Marketing and Executive Vice President, President, and now CEO.
-Kim currently serves on the Board of Directors of the National Grocers Association, Oklahoma Grocers Association, the Missouri Grocers Association, the Department of Research and Education of the National Grocers Association and Harris Baking Company, a private label bakery in Rogers, Arkansas.
+Kim currently serves on the Board of Directors of the National Grocers Association, Oklahoma Grocers Association, Associated Wholesale Grocers, the Department of Research and Education of the National Grocers Association and Harris Baking Company.
 Kim and his wife Karen live in Springdale and are members of Cross Church Springdale.

 Jim Antz, Vice President of Finance & Administration, CFO

 Mr. Antz started with Harps in April 1987 as MIS Director.
 He was promoted to Vice President of Information Systems in 1998 and to Vice President of Finance and Administration in 2000.
 He has an MBA degree from the University of Texas at Austin and a BSE from the University of Pennsylvania.
 Jim serves on the Board of Directors of the Arkansas Grocers, Retail Merchants Association and Samaritan Community Center.
 Jim lives in Springdale with wife, Margaret, and has two sons.
 He attends Fellowship Bible Church in Rogers.